 No need to pay inflated prices for newspapers and magazines in the terminals.
 Most lounges have them available right there.

 Some you can even take with you if you like.
 Just be sure to ask.

-Almost every lounge we’ve been to has free Wi-Fi that is almost always better than anywhere else in the airport (if the airport offers it at all).
+Every lounge we’ve been to has free, decent Wi-Fi that is almost always better than anywhere else in the airport (if the airport offers it at all).